×

 All about Norite and Pyroxenite Properties

 Know all about Norite and Pyroxenite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Pyroxenite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Pyroxenite is Clastic, Granular, Phaneritic, Porphyritic.
 Norite appears Veined and Shiny and Pyroxenite appears Layered, Banded, Veined and Shiny.
-The luster of Norite is not available while that of Pyroxenite is dull to vitreous to submetallic.
+The luster of Norite is while that of Pyroxenite is dull to vitreous to submetallic.
 Norite is available in dark grey to black colors whereas Pyroxenite is available in black to grey, bluish - grey, dark greenish - grey, green, light greenish grey colors.
 The commercial uses of Norite and Pyroxenite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones.